loglizzy/script-scanner/README.md

 # script-scanner
 My best creation, i use it all time to understand and patch anti exploits.
+* creation fully fixed, now it should work perfectly

 # how to use
 1. Add some keywords (like: 'magnitude', 'Kick')